Kushal-796/file-share-app/README.md

-# 🚀 NeoShare: Real-Time Hybrid File Sharing
+# 🚀 File-Share-App: Real-Time Hybrid File Sharing

-NeoShare is a professional, high-performance mobile application built with Flutter that enables users to transfer files seamlessly using either local Peer-to-Peer (P2P) connections or a high-speed Cloud fallback.
+File-Share-App is a professional, high-performance mobile application built with Flutter that enables users to transfer files seamlessly using either local Peer-to-Peer (P2P) connections or a high-speed Cloud fallback.
 Inspired by the Neo 1 wearable ecosystem, it prioritizes proximity-based sharing while ensuring reliability through global cloud infrastructure.

 ---